-PNC Business Banking can provide money market deposit accounts, sweep accounts, or certificates of deposit to help ensure your hard-earned money is working for you until it's needed.
+PNC Business Banking can provide money market demand accounts, sweep accounts, or certificates of deposit to help ensure your hard-earned money is working for you until it's needed.

 Our Premium Business Money Market account offers interest-earning potential in one convenient account, with tiered rates based on account balances, your interest rates can increase as your balance grows.

 Put your excess operating cash to work for your business.
 You’ll continue to have easy access to your funds via your PNC Bank branch, ATM, check or online transfer.
 Plus, you’ll have the security of knowing that your funds are insured by the FDIC up to the maximum allowed by law.

 No monthly account maintenance fee if you maintain a minimum average monthly collected balance of $2,500.

 Otherwise, the monthly account maintenance fee is $12.

 A MMDA Sweep account can be a smart business choice if your checking account balance typically significantly exceeds your daily operating expenses.
 At the close of each business day, excess cash above a specified balance is automatically transferred, into an interest earning account where they stay invested until needed in the checking account.
 Sweep funds are automatically transferred back into the checking account as needed to maintain the account at the specified balance.